DataWraith/notelog/README.md

 #### Creating Notes

-You can create notes by just asking the LLM:
+You can create notes by asking the LLM:

 - `/log Added Model Context Protocol support to Notelog +mcp +done`
 - `Create a note: "Use this text verbatim in the note"`
 - `Summarize the conversation so far as a notelog`
-- `Create a note about Topic X. Show me a preview before saving.`

-The default prompt instructs the LLM to automatically add tags and a title to the notes if you don't specify them.
+The default prompt instructs the LLM to automatically add tags and a title to the notes as appropriate.

 #### Searching for Notes

 You can search for notes using fulltext search or by specific tags:

 - `Find notes containing "project plan" with tag +important`
-- `Look for notes mentioning databases from April 2025`
 - `Search for notes tagged +sqlite and +til from May 2025`
 - `How many notes tagged +todo do I have?`

 To avoid bloating the context window too much, a maximum of 25 notes with their IDs will be returned.
-The LLM can then use the IDs to retrieve the note contents on request.
+The LLM can then use the IDs to retrieve the note contents or edit its tags on request.

 #### Editing Tags

 You can edit the tags of existing notes by asking the LLM:

-- `Add the tags +important and +project to note abc123`
-- `Remove the +draft tag from my note about databases`
+- `Remove the +draft tag from note abc123 and add +todo`
-- `Change the tags on note def456 by adding +done and removing +todo`
-- `Update the tags for my note with ID ghi789 to include +reference but remove +draft`

-The LLM will use the note's ID (or search for it based on your description) to modify the tags while preserving the note's content.
+- `Mark note def456 as done` (this should remove the +todo tag and add the +done tag)

+The note IDs can be found by searching for notes as detailed above.